MoFEM/users-modules-cephas/basic_finite_elements/simple_contact/README.md

 The obtained `vtk` files can be viewed in the `Paraview`, in particular:
 - File `out.vtk` contains the stress tensor components (tag `SPATIAL_POSITION_PIOLA1_STRESS`), as well as material coordinates (tag `MESH_NODE_POSITIONS`) and current coordinates (tag `SPATIAL_POSITION`), which can be used to compute he displacement field with the *Calculator* filter as `DISPLACEMENT=SPATIAL_POSITION-MESH_NODE_POSITIONS`
 - File `out_contact.vtk` contains the nodal interpolation of the Lagrange multipliers equivalent to contact pressure (tag `LAGMULT`)
-- File `out_contact_integ_pts.vtk` contains values of Lagrange mutipleirs (equivalent to the contact pressure) at gauss points of the contact interface.
+- File `out_contact_integ_pts.vtk` contains values of Lagrange multipliers (equivalent to the contact pressure) at gauss points of the contact interface.
 Note that the _Point Gaussian_ representation or alternatively the _Glyph_ filter should be used for their visualisation.